RyannKim327/biblegateway/ReadMe.md

 # Biblegateway scrape
 ### MPOP Reverse II

-<p style="background-color:red">0.0.3 Update has an error, kindly update it.</p>
-<p style="background-color:green">Fixed minor issue about audio verse.</p>

 ---

-> This is just a simple webscraoe of biblegateway, since I having some difficulties in finding tagalog bible api.
+> This is just a simple webscrape of biblegateway, since I having some difficulties in finding tagalog bible api.
 ---
 ## Text Verse: